jlevesy/grpc-traffic-controller/README.md

 This command:

 1. Creates a k3d cluster
-2. Installs the kxds controller
+2. Installs the gTC controller
 3. Deploy an example server
 4. Deploys an example client.